ljcutts/interactive-pricing-component/README.md

 ### Useful resources

 - [w3Schools](https://www.w3schools.com) - Web development dictionary for HTML, CSS, Javascript
-- [Dev Blog](https://nikitahl.com/style-range-input-css) - This was the biggest and learning how to style and add functionality to an input range type html element.
+- [Dev Blog](https://nikitahl.com/style-range-input-css) - This was the biggest help in learning how to style and add functionality to an input range type html element.

 ## Author